 - This question type allows for only one line of answer entry.

-- You will only be able to use math symbols to build the answer.
-If students are needing to fill in blanks that are within sentences or multiple lines of text, use the Cloze Math question type instead.
+- You will use math symbols to build the answer.
+If students need to fill in blanks that are within sentences or multiple lines of text, use the Cloze Math question type instead.

 - To add a response box, select the r button in the upper-right corner of the math keypad.